FocusMinderApp/FocusMinderApp-Mac/README.md

 ## Features

+- Tutorial for first-time app users to better understand what it does
-- ⏱ Automatic work/break Pomodoro cycles
+- Automatic work/break Pomodoro cycles
-- 🔔 Notifications when phases transition
+- Notifications when phases transition
-- 📊 Daily focus minutes tracked toward a goal
+- Daily focus minutes tracked toward a goal
-- 🔥 Streak tracking to build consistency
+- Streak tracking to build consistency
-- 🖥 Lives entirely in the menu bar — no dock icon, no clutter
+- Lives entirely in the menu bar — no dock icon, no clutter

 ---